dialogflow/dialogflow-android-client/README.md

 5. Send the request to the API.AI service using the method **aiDataService.request(aiRequest)**.
 6. Process the response.

-The following example code sends a query with the text "Hello":
+The following example code sends a query with the text "Hello".
+First, it initialize `aiDataService` and `aiRequest` instances
 ```java
 final AIConfiguration config = new AIConfiguration(ACCESS_TOKEN, SUBSCRIPTION_KEY,
     AIConfiguration.SupportedLanguages.English,